Bayesian Signal Component Decomposition via Diffusion-within-Gibbs Sampling: Experiments

 \section{Experiments}

-This section evaluates the proposed component decomposition framework through two numerical experiments.
+This section evaluates the proposed component decomposition framework through two experimental settings designed to examine different aspects of the proposed framework.

 In the first experiment (an illustrative multi-component image decomposition example), we benchmark DiG against the state-of-the-art variable-splitting-based diffusion sampler DPnP \cite{xu2024}.
+We also investigate how practical implementation choices, including the adaptive warm-up strategy and initialization, affect the finite-iteration behavior of DiG.

-In the second experiment (heartbeat extraction task under strong motion interference), we compare DiG with a broader set of baselines, including two classical decomposition methods (EMD \cite{huang1998} and VMD \cite{dragomiretskiy2014}) and two diffusion-based samplers (DPnP \cite{xu2024} and MSDM \cite{mariani2024}).
-Notably, in the second experiment, when combined with appropriate model-based priors, DiG achieves better decomposition quality than these competing methods, while requiring substantially less training data.
+In the second experiment (heartbeat extraction task under strong motion interference), we compare DiG with a broader set of baselines .
+These baselines include three unsupervised methods: EMD \cite{huang1998}, VMD \cite{dragomiretskiy2014}, and a Gaussian-process-based (GP) Bayesian decomposition method \cite{Duvenaud2011}.
+They also include three state-of-the-art diffusion-based posterior samplers: MSDM \cite{mariani2024}, DPnP \cite{xu2024}, and DAPS \cite{zhang2025cvpr}.

+In this task, we further examine three practical aspects of DiG: its performance degradation when the learned diffusion prior becomes less accurate under limited training data; the effectiveness of hybrid prior modeling (Section~\ref{subsec:train_diff_model}), which combines learned and model-based component priors; and uncertainty quantification based on posterior samples generated by DiG.